MarcoKl99/C-string-lib/README.md

 - `dstring_to_lower`: Convert all chars in the given *dstring_t* content to lowercase
 - `dstring_trim`: Remove all leading and trailing whitespaces from the given string
 - `dstring_replace`: Replace a given substring in the string with a new substring
+- `dstring_insert`: Insert a given substring into the dstring's data after a given index

 ## How to build 🏗️